 Related investment topics

-Is artificial intelligence the future of business?
+Is AI the future of business?

 There's little doubt that AI will have a significant impact on business in the coming years.
 Pundits are already forecasting massive shifts in the labor force and several industries that could disappear or significantly evolve from where they are today.

-Expect businesses to lean even further into AI in the future as the technology gets even better.
+AI also presents obvious opportunities for businesses to save money by cutting costs, helping it to become eagerly embraced by big and small companies.
+Expect businesses to lean even further into AI in the future as the technology improves.
 The new race set off by ChatGPT should only accelerate business demand for AI tools.